BitCannaGlobal/bcna/awesome.md

   * https://github.com/maxfoton/Bitcanna_mainnet

-# Info, doc and other services from BitCanna validators & partners (feel free to make a PR)
+# Info, docs and other services from BitCanna validators & partners
-Including:
+If you would like to contribute, feel free to make a pull request.

+The list found below includes:
-* Docs & guides website
+* Docs & guides
-* Faucets
+* Faucet
 * Explorers
 * Snapshots service
-* Addresses bocks
+* Addresses books
 * Any other valuable info

 ### BitCanna Docs